Euro defeat for Merkel? Only time will tell

 Even after agreeing in the days before the summit to direct aid for banks, the EU sources said, the German side insisted it be kept quiet.

-Had Merkel signaled a readiness to do a deal beforehand, the large majorities she needed on Friday in parliamentary votes on the ESM and “fiscal compact” on budget discipline may not have materialized.
+Had Merkel signalled a readiness to do a deal beforehand, the large majorities she needed on Friday in parliamentary votes on the ESM and “fiscal compact” on budget discipline may not have materialised.

 “Merkel became a victim of her own expectations management,” Der Spiegel said on Sunday.